warmana/cloudant-docs-fork/docs2017/src/tutorials/create_bmxapp_upload.md

 Use a command similar to the following example to log in to your
 {{site.data.keyword.Bluemix_notm}} application environment.
-You are asked to enter your account password:
+Notice that you are asked to enter your account password.

 ```shell
 bluemix login -u Adrian.Warman@uk.ibm.com -o Adrian.Warman@uk.ibm.com -s dev